Stoppard's new play lifts the lid on brain science

-LONDON (Reuters) - Tom Stoppard, the grand old man of British theater, is back with his first new stage play in nine years, tackling typically big ideas: consciousness, science and God.
+LONDON, Jan 29 (Reuters) - Tom Stoppard, the grand old man of British theatre, is back with his first new stage play in nine years, tackling typically big ideas: consciousness, science and God.

 “The Hard Problem” is a 100-minute gallop, with no interval, through neurobiology, religion and improbable “black swan” events in financial markets that is both contemporary and timeless.
 Along the way there are tales of altruistic vampire bats and some good jokes.